-By joining TEAM RESTART and giving a monthly donation you help us continue to care for aged unadoptable horses as well as the daily care and retraining of the horses donated to our program waiting for their forever homes.
+By joining TEAM RESTART and giving a monthly donation, you help us continue to rehabilitate injured horses and care for aged, unadoptable horses.

 When a horse leaves the RMR program our goal is to give him the tools he will need to be useful for the rest of his life.
 He needs good manners, solid basic training, and the trust between human and horse that comes from our gentle retraining techniques.